This chair is a continuation of the LUF chair in Press, Broadcasting and Media Law, thanks to Professor Wouter Hins.

 The Slingelands Fund primarily supports the Faculty of Physics, in particular cosmography, as well as the Faculties of Law and Medicine.

-The fund was established because the donors feel it is important for young researchers to be able to broaden their horizons.
-The aim of the fund is to make it possible for overseas doctoral candidates to study and gain experience at Leiden University, and for Leiden’s doctoral candidates to be able to spend time studying abroad.
-Doctoral candidates (including contract PhD candidates) from the Faculty of Law or the Faculty of Science and/or overseas doctoral candidates who would like to study within one of these faculties in Leiden are eligible to receive a grant.
-In exceptional cases, doctoral candidates from other faculties at Leiden University can also submit an application.
+The Fund is intended to enable international PhD candidates to study and gain experience at Leiden University and to enable Leiden PhD candidates to spend time studying abroad.
+PhD candidates of Leiden Law School, the Faculty of Science or the Faculty of Governance and Global Affairs, and international PhD candidates who wish to study at one of these Leiden faculties, are all eligible to apply for a grant.
+In special cases, PhD candidates of other Leiden University faculties can submit an application.

 The UNICEF Fund Chair in Children’s Rights was founded in 2012 by UNICEF Netherlands.